Help with international payments

 - Did you select the right currency?

-- Check what information is provided in the return notification.
-You will find the credit statement by going to inbox/archive in the online bank
+- Check if there’s any information in the return message.
+You’ll find the credit request by going to inbox/archive in the internet bank.

 Check with the recipient and then enter a new payment in the online bank